 Search engine marketing, or SEM, is a strategy for increasing site visibility and traffic using tactics like SEO and paid digital ads.
 It grows a business by generating brand awareness and driving traffic to a well-designed site, meaning every business looking to leverage its site as a sales tool to grow should consider using SEM.

 However, before focusing your time and budget on SEM, make sure that your website is high-quality.
 Otherwise, SEM efforts will be for not as it doesn’t matter how highly your site ranks and how much traffic it gets if the website fails to serve as a sales tool to convert visitors.
 Get an expertly-built site from Hibu at an affordable price and turn your site into a sales machine.

 SEM vs SEO

 SEO is a component of SEM, though SEM is not the same as SEO.
 While both share the goal of increasing website search visibility, SEO is a long-term strategy to building a website that search engines such as Google deem it a good search result and therefore rank it highly in search results.
 On the other hand, SEM is both a short-term and long-term marketing strategy to improve search ranking using both SEO and PPC advertising.
 Learn more about SEO.

 SEM vs PPC

 While PPC, or pay-per-click advertising, is a part of SEM, SEM and PPC are two different forms of marketing.
 PPC advertising is a short-term strategy for getting found in search results that involves creating digital ads that are triggered primarily by keywords.
 SEM is the process of seeking to increase site visibility and page ranking by using PPC and SEO strategies together.
-Learn more about PPC advertising and how to build PPC campaigns.

 4 Elements of SEM